thoutenbos/esphome-comfoair/README.md

 ![image](https://github.com/tieskuh/esphome-comfoair/assets/115901851/6c8e96ea-fa3e-4b4c-8c62-9d6a73201175)

-The board of the WHR950 has a 12V out (look for a connector with 12v and GND).
+The mainboard of the WHR950 has a 12V out (look for a screw connector with 12v and GND).
 You can connect the power supply there.
-With the 12V power supply you don't have any cables coming out of your WHR.
-You can keep everything internal so no wires coming out of your WHR when you close it.
+With the 12V power supply you can keep everything inside the WHR so you have no cables coming out of the unit when you close it back up.

 ![image](https://github.com/tieskuh/esphome-comfoair/assets/115901851/a5fcdc50-9403-46bd-8f2b-690b01e439c8)